Warming stations and shelters open throughout the Houston area

-In Houston, the George R. Brown Convention Center will be open Sunday at 2 p.m. for people who are homeless and need a place to stay for two to three days, officials said.
+In Houston, the George R. Brown Convention Center opened for people who are homeless and need a place to stay for two to three days, officials said.

 RELATED: George R. Brown to open as warming center during winter storm

+For those still in need of a warm place to stay, Lakewood Church announced late Monday morning that people can still show up.
+The church is located in the Greenway Plaza at 3700 Southwest Fwy.

+The National Association of Christian Churches established a warming center at 16605 Air Center Blvd, according to U.S. Representative Sheila Jackson Lee.

-In Cypress, Cy-Fair Helping Hands has partnered with two northwest Houston churches to provide warming centers beginning at 3 p.m.
-Sunday at the following locations:
+In Cypress, Cy-Fair Helping Hands has partnered with two northwest Houston churches to provide warming centers at the following locations:

 - Copperfield Church - 8350 Hwy 6 North